PKWA Law Practice LLC

-(a) have any questions or feedback relating to your personal data or our data protection policy;
+(a) have any questions or feedback relating to your personal data or confidential information or our privacy and confidential policy;

-(b) would like to withdraw your consent to any use of your personal data as set out in this data protection notice; or
+(b) would like to withdraw your consent to any use of your personal data or confidential information as set out in this privacy and confidentiality protection notice; or

-(c) would like to obtain access and make corrections to your personal data records,
+(c) would like to obtain access and make corrections to your personal data or confidential information records,

 you can approach us via the following channels: